Islamist group rejects UAE terrorism designation

-DUBAI (Reuters) - A group of Islamist scholars led by an influential Qatar-based cleric expressed “astonishment” on Monday that their organization had being designated a terrorist group by the United Arab Emirates (UAE).
+DUBAI, Nov 17 (Reuters) - A group of Islamist scholars led by an influential Qatar-based cleric expressed “astonishment” on Monday at being designated a terrorist body by the United Arab Emirates (UAE), one of several Gulf Arab states that view political Islam as a security threat.

-The International Union of Muslim Scholars urged the UAE to remove it from a list of 85 banned groups that the country, one of several Gulf Arab states that view political Islam as a security threat, had named on Saturday.
+In a statement the International Union of Muslim Scholars urged the UAE to remove it from a list of 85 groups the country’s cabinet named on Saturday as terrorist organisations in a drive against what the country termed “terrorist crimes”.

-The inclusion of the group was “not based on any analysis or investigation, whether legal, logical or rational”, the scholars said in a statement, which was co-signed by the union’s chairman, Egyptian-born Youssef al-Qaradawi.
+The inclusion of the group was “not based on any analysis or investigation, whether legal, logical or rational”, said the statement, co-signed by the union’s chairman, Egyptian-born Youssef al-Qaradawi.

 “The Union expresses its complete and extreme astonishment of its inclusion by the UAE among the terrorists groups and rejects this description completely,” said the group, which says it seeks to promote scholarship and awareness of Islam.

-Other organizations on the list included Nusra Front and the Islamic State, whose fighters are battling in Syria and Iraq, several Shi‘ite Muslim militant groups such as the Houthi movement in Yemen, and Egypt’s Muslim Brotherhood, with which Qaradawi is closely associated.
+Other groups designated in the list included Nusra Front and the Islamic State, whose fighters are battling Syrian President Bashar al-Assad, several Shi‘ite Muslim militant groups such as the Houthi movement in Yemen, and Egypt’s Muslim Brotherhood, with which Qaradawi is closely associated.

-In Sanaa, Mohammed al-Bokhayti, a member of the Houthi political council, said the UAE decision “will have a negative effect on coexistence in the Arabian Peninsula, especially at this time when the (Muslim) community is suffering division”.

-The Houthi movement has become the main political force in Western-allied Yemen since capturing the capital Sanaa in September.
-It has since clashed repeatedly with al Qaeda.

 The list also includes a number of humanitarian, relief and Muslim community associations in the Arab world and the West.